Leon Wagner

 Born in Chattanooga, Tennessee, Wagner graduated from Tuskegee University.
 He was affectionately known as "Daddy Wags" during his playing days.
 This was due to his distinctive left-handed batting style and his notable and unique body gesticulations, primarily below the waist, before going into his devastating stride.
 His outfield play did not match his stellar hitting.
 He was at least briefly in the clothing business, advertising his venture as "Get your glad rags from "Daddy Wags".
 He was also known as "Cheeky" for his high cheekbones (being of half Native American and half African-American descent).

+Early life

+Wagner was born on May 13, 1934, in Chattanooga, Tennessee to Eugene and Hattie Lee Wagner.
+His father found work near Detroit and the family moved to the area when Wagner was an infant.
+Wagner attended Inkster High School, where he starred in baseball, basketball and football, graduating in 1952.
+He went to college on a football scholarship at Tuskegee University (then called Tuskegee Institute).
+He left before graduating, returning to Michigan.
+He was half-Cherokee and half-African American.